Logo

 • Utility Room

-Our approach to condensation treatment
+Our expert approach to condensation treatment

-When tackling condensation issues, we primarily focus on improving ventilation and heating while reducing indoor moisture production.
-Enhancing these aspects typically results in better conditions.
-However, opening windows might not always be feasible due to noise or security concerns.
 Some situations demand more comprehensive solutions, particularly when the building's structure is the root cause.
 This often occurs in bungalows and ground-floor flats.
 Houses affected by rising or penetrating dampness can also experience increased condensation due to moisture evaporating from damp walls.

 In such cases, we recommend the Positive Pressure Ventilation System.
 This system increases air pressure within the house using fresh, clean air, effectively pushing out stale air.
 Additionally, our surveyors will guide you on supplementary measures to create a dry, healthy home.